Joseph N. Langan: Mobile City Commissioner

 During this period, Langan and fellow commissioners fostered economic growth in Mobile.
-Langan arrange to have the new interstate highways meet outside of the city center, then arranged for growth at their intersection and annexed the new suburbs.
+Langan arranged to have the new interstate highways meet outside of the city center, then arranged for growth at their intersection and annexed the new suburbs.
 In 1956, the commissioners expanded the city by annexing what had been suburban areas (Spring Hill and Cottage Hill).
 This dramatically increased Mobile's size and the city also implemented its first sales tax.
 I-65 ran miles west of the historic downtown and it linked with I-10 southwest of the city center.
 The Springdale Plaza shopping center opened in 1959 where I-65 crossed Airport Boulevard, and Bell Air Mall soon opened nearby.
 By Mobile's 250th anniversary in 1962, responding to the SIM criticism, Mobile passed a $6 million bond issue to construct the municipal auditorium, and actively recruited for its chemical industry.
 Also, its Baptist churches began construction on what became the University of Mobile, and Frederick Whiddon and local politicians spurred what became the University of South Alabama.

 In 1964 and 1965 national civil rights legislation passed which ended de jure segregation.
 The Kennedy and Johnson administrations also began enforcing constitutional voting rights through federal oversight and enforcement.
 African Americans were able to register and vote in Alabama in the ensuing years, as discriminatory barriers to voter registration were forced down.

 However, economic storm clouds grew over Mobile.
 In late 1962, Frank Boykin, its powerful and colorful U.S. Congressman for two decades, lost his seat when census results reduced Alabama's delegation.
 While often criticized on moral grounds (and with an old corruption conviction reversed on appeal and an upcoming trial), Boykin had been known for "bringing in the pork", including expanding Brookley Field during and after World War II, as the Department of Defense closed bases in Tennessee and other states north of Alabama.
 On November 19, 1964, the Department of Defense announced a progressive reduction in employment at Brookley Field, and its eventual closure.
 It became the largest base closure in U.S. history, and laid off workers represented 20% of all U.S. civilian jobs ever lost in base shutdowns.
 Some believed Brookley's closure retaliation by President Lyndon B. Johnson for Alabamians' election of Republican Jack Edwards as Boykin's successor in the election two weeks earlier, as well as Barry Goldwater carrying the state (despite LBJ's nationwide landslide).
 Mobilians responded by creating Task Force 200, which met its goal of attracting $200 million in industrial investment in only 3.5 instead of five years.
 Moreover, Congressman Edwards soon secured a huge public works project, the Tennessee-Tombigbee Waterway, which also helped make up the economic losses associated with Brookley's closure.